Jiang Lifu: Life

 Jiang received a Bachelor of Science degree in mathematics from the University of California, Berkeley in 1915 and entered Harvard University in 1916 and obtained his PhD degree there in 1919.
-Jiang's doctoral advisor at Harvard was Julian Coolidge and his doctoral thesis was "The Geometry of Non-Euclldean Line Sphere Transformatinon".
+Jiang's doctoral advisor at Harvard was Julian Coolidge and his doctoral thesis was "The Geometry of Non-Euclidean Line Sphere Transformatinon".
 Upon receiving his doctoral degree, he became the second person in modern Chinese history to receive a PhD degree in mathematics.
 In 1920, Jiang founded the department of mathematics at Nankai University, the first-ever mathematics department of a private university and second-ever mathematics department of a university in modern Chinese history.
 In 1923, Jiang served as the chairman of the mathematical terminology review committee organized by the Science Society of China and under his leadership, the committee published the first-ever systematic dictionary of mathematical terminology in modern China.
 Jiang pursued and conducted advanced study and research at University of Hamburg in 1934 and University of Göttingen from 1935 to 1936.

 In 1940, during World War II, Jiang was appointed as the chairman of the "Neo-China Mathematics Society" at the National Southwestern Associated University.
 Jiang was also the chairman of the organizing committee of the Institute of Mathematics of Academia Sinica in China and served as the founding director of the Institute of Mathematics of Academia Sinica in 1947.
 In 1948, Jiang was elected as an academician of the Academia Sinica.